DZurawski/CS-410-Project/README.md

 - List of important/top contacts based on frequent senders/recievers that has important email content
 - Suggestions on de-registering from distribution lists
 - Suggestions on email templates based on common phrases/formats used frequently

-## FAQs
-### What is the function of the tool?

-We plan to create a suite of utilities that will help users handle many e-mails.
-The utilities will be able to rank the importance of e-mails with respect to the content and sender.
-The utilities will also be able to summarize a corpus of e-mails received during a specified time period using a set of keywords.

-### Who will benefit from such a tool?

-A working professional often receive too many e-mails to reasonably address within a day.
-Our tool will help these users by identifying the most urgent e-mails.
-People also occasionally forget the specific discussion areas of e-mails received during special periods of time.
-Our tool provides keywords to help users recall what was being accomplished during a time period.
-This summary can be an effective retrospective tool for better planning in the weeks to come.

-### Does this kind of tools already exist?
-If similar tools exist, how is your tool different from them?
-Would people care about the difference?

-There exist machine learning programs that can detect if e-mails are spam.
-Our tool is different in that it ranks the e-mails based on importance, so it remains up to the user whether or not an e-mail is important.
-Also, our tool takes into account the sender of the e-mail, whereas similar existing tools only account for the content of the e-mail.
-This factor may indicate that our methods will yield greater accuracy in ranking e-mail importance and, thus, users will be more satisfied with our tool.

-### What existing resources can you use?

-Currently, there are many available modules for text mining e-mails, including MeTapy, Sklearn, SpaCy and NLTK.
-These modules will be useful for identifying and ranking the e-mails.
-Also, the Enron Corpus of e-mails will be a useful resource for testing and training our utilities.

-### What techniques/algorithms will you use to develop the tool?

-We plan to use variants of the BM25 for ranking the importance of e-mails.
-Our tool will infer query terms by using e-mails that the user has reported as an example of an important e-mail.
-We also plan to use graph theory algorithms to identify the importance of an e-mail based on frequent sender/receiver relationships.